root-project/root/README/ReleaseNotes/v616/index.md

  - The fast tanh implementation from VDT is now used as activation function when training the network on CPU.
  - Using `Cblas` from the GSL library is supported for CPU training when no other Blas libraries are found.
 However, it is strongly recommended, to use an optimized Blas implementation such as `libopenblas`, that is available in cvmfs.
  - Add several performance optimizations for both CPU and GPU versions of `MethodDL`.

 ### Other New TMVA Features

  - Add a new option to the `DataLoader` to switch off computation of correlation matrix.
 The new option is called *CalcCorrelations* and it should be used when a large number of input variables are provided, otherwise TMVA will spend a long time in setting up the data set before training.

  - Build configuration:
-   - Add new cmake flags, `tmva-cpu` and `tmva-gpu`, which can be used to swicth on/off the CPU and GPU (based on CUDA) implementations of the TMVA Deep Learning module. `tmva-cpu` is enabled by default if a Blas or CBlas library is found in the system. `tmva-gpu` is enabled when the cmake flag `cuda` is enabled and a compatible Cuda library is found. enabled if the corre
+   - Add new cmake flags, `tmva-cpu` and `tmva-gpu`, which can be used to switch on/off the CPU and GPU (based on CUDA) implementations of the TMVA Deep Learning module. `tmva-cpu` is enabled by default if a Blas or CBlas library is found in the system. `tmva-gpu` is enabled when the cmake flag `cuda` is enabled and a compatible Cuda library is found. enabled if the corre
    - Add possibility to independently configure building of optional pymva part of tmva with flag `-Dpymva=ON|OFF`.